-Early evening at the Ketchum Campus Residence Hall offers boarding students time to recharge, share a meal, and reconnect.
+Early evening at Rufus M. Brown Hall offers boarding students time to recharge, share a meal, and reconnect.
 Students might spend an hour in their suite with roommates or visit with day students who swing by the dorm.
-Because the Ketchum Campus functions as a vital student hub, day students, faculty, and staff often spend time at the Residence Hall on an informal basis or to host study sessions during this time.
+Because Rufus M. Brown Hall functions as a vital student hub, day students, faculty, and staff often spend time there on an informal basis or to host study sessions during this time.

-Throughout the week, boarding students—together with residential staff—assume responsibility for the Residence Hall through regular chores, including dish duty.
+Throughout the week, boarding students—together with residential staff—assume responsibility for Rufus M. Brown Hall through regular chores, including dish duty.
 This responsibility cultivates leadership and teamwork, and students emerge from the program as responsible, respectful, independent adults who understand how to live and thrive in a close community.

 Evening hours see most students focused on homework, whether on their own in their room or in the designated study hall.
 Boarding students also benefit from the expertise of the RA staff, who are also teachers in a variety of academic subjects.

 Nancy Parsons Brown oversees all aspects of student life for boarding students at the Ketchum Campus Residence Hall.
 Nancy is a long-time Wood River Valley resident and outdoor enthusiast.